 [3] The various details shown shall extend at least 100 feet onto contiguous properties.
 Location of details on adjacent properties may be approximate.

-[4] Wetlands, verified vernal pools, and possible vernal pools shall be shown in at least approximate location.
+[4] Wetlands, verified vernal pools, and possible vernal pools shall be shown in at least approximate locations.

 [5] All existing structures must be shown in at least approximate locations.